Different Types of Tequila: More than just Reposado vs Añejo

 Conclusion

 I hope this lesson has been helpful.
 I highly recommend you try some new tequilas from the list of 100% additive-free tequilas.
-There is a whole other tequila industry in Jalisco that many people have never heard of.
-I have family in Mexico City that has never heard of the local high-quality tequilas that the bar tenders drink.
+There is another tequila industry in Jalisco that many people have never heard of.
+I have family in Mexico City that has never heard of the local high-quality tequilas that the bartenders drink.